aevox/admin-inheritable-image-properties/admin-inheritable-image-properties.rst

 ===============

-We propose to create the option "inheritable_admin_image_properties" containing a list of custom properties.
+We propose to create the option "inheritable_admin_image_properties" containing a list of inheritable custom properties.
 After creation of the image from snapshotting or shelving the instance, those properties will be set by nova using its admin credentials.